miracuse/miracuse.github.io/adventuring.md

 ### Scouting

 Players looking to explore dangerous areas will need to be quiet and observant.
-When scouting in groups, do the following.
+When scouting, do the following.

 * Roll **<span style="color:#90a959">Cunning</span>** and take the **lowest** result of everyone participating
 * Roll **<span style="color:#268bd2">Perception</span>** and take the **highest** result of everyone participating

-Better Cunning results will ensure that the party is not discovered, while better Perception rolls will reveal information about the surroundings (including the possibility of traps).
+Better Cunning results will ensure that the scouts are not discovered, while better Perception rolls will reveal information about the surroundings (including the possibility of traps).

 ### Skirmishes